mesos/logstash/README.md

 There is no mechanism which ensures that you're authorized to monitor the log files of a specific framework running on the same cluster/node.

 There is no mechanism which ensures that the logstash output might overlap with other logstash configurations.
-In other words: logstash might observed one framework and output to the same destination it's using for another framework.
+In other words: logstash might observe one framework and output to the same destination it's using for another framework.